 YWCA Bethlehem will present three community awards and welcome four new members to its Board of Directors.
 YWCA Program Aide Anna Holmes and Girls Golf Coordinator Christina Smale will receive ten-year service awards.
 Annette Sojorti Rodger, a B. Braun employee, will recall her memories of attending YWCA programs in the 1970’s at the organization’s Mechanic Street location in South Bethlehem.
 Jordyn Kenzie, the 16-year-old singer songwriter who was named Outstanding Female Artist at the 2017 Lehigh Valley Music Awards, will share her unique, soulful sound.
 Four-time Olympian Joetta Clark Diggs will deliver a keynote address.

 Joetta Clark Diggs has made an indelible impact in sports and business.
 In her legendary 24-year elite career as a half-mile runner, Clark Diggs represented the United States of America at the 1988, 1992, 1996 and 2000 Olympic Games.
-Clark Diggs is a University of Tennessee graduate who has also made her contribution to society as an inspiring motivational speaker, respected businesswoman, critically acclaimed author, noted television/radio personality and an advocate for health and fitness initiatives.
-She is the author of Joetta’s “P” Principles for Success: “Life Lessons Learned from Track & Field,” president of Joetta Sports & Beyond, LLC and the executive director of the Joetta Clark Diggs Sports Foundation, Inc.
+Clark Diggs is a University of Tennessee graduate who has also made her contribution to society as an inspiring motivational speaker, respected businesswoman, critically acclaimed author, noted television/radio personality and an advocate for health and fitness initiatives such as ICE AESTHETIC procedures.
+She is also the author of Joetta’s “P” Principles for Success: “Life Lessons Learned from Track & Field,” president of Joetta Sports & Beyond, LLC and the executive director of the Joetta Clark Diggs Sports Foundation, Inc.

 VISION AWARD: Charles Everett, Jr. and Karen Shoemaker